Robust deep learning-based semantic organ segmentation in hyperspectral images: Materials and methods

 To retrieve a segmentation map for an image, we predict a class label for each pixel in the image and then map the resulting labels back to the image positions.

 \paragraph{Superpixel-based segmentation}

 Superpixels are regions of low spatial granularity that adhere to local boundaries which enclose pixels with similar features.
 As for the pixel-wise organ segmentation, the unsupervised clustering of superpixels turns the actual organ segmentation task into a superpixel-wise organ classification task.
 This is justified by the assumption that all pixels within a superpixel belong to the same organ class since superpixels are supposed to lie within the local boundaries of an organ.
-Superpixels are generated by the use of the simple linear iterative clustering (SLIC) algorithm on the reconstructed RGB data \cite{achanta_SLIC_2012}.
+Superpixels are generated by the use of the simple linear iterative clustering (SLIC) algorithm on the reconstructed RGB data \autocite{achanta_SLIC_2012}.
 Prior to clustering, the image is smoothed with a Gaussian kernel of width 3 and then 1000 segments are computed in ten iterations while adaptively changing the per-superpixel compactness parameter (SLICO mode).
 For each superpixel, a minimum enclosing bounding box is computed and areas not belonging to the superpixel are replaced with zeros.
 To ensure one common input shape, superpixels are resized via bilinear interpolation to the shape $32 \times 32 \times 100$ ($w \times h \times c$) for \ac{hsi}, $32 \times 32 \times 4$ for \ac{tpi} and $32 \times 32 \times 3$ for RGB input data.

-The resized superpixel cubes are passed to an efficientnet-b5 encoder \cite{tan_efficientnet_2019} pre-trained on the ImageNet data set \cite{deng_imagenet_2009} using the library of \citeauthor{yakubovskiy_segmentation_2020} \cite{yakubovskiy_segmentation_2020}.
+The resized superpixel cubes are passed to an efficientnet-b5 encoder \autocite{tan_efficientnet_2019} pre-trained on the ImageNet data set \autocite{deng_imagenet_2009} using the library of \citeauthor{yakubovskiy_segmentation_2020} \autocite{yakubovskiy_segmentation_2020}\footnote{\href{https://github.com/qubvel/segmentation_models.pytorch}{https://github.com/qubvel/segmentation\_models.pytorch}}.
 We chose this encoder as it yields good performance while at the same time being economical in terms of the number of parameters leading to a low memory footprint and fast computation times.
-The output of the encoder network is passed on to a classification head consisting of a dropout layer and a fully connected layer with 19 neurons for calculating the class logits.
+The output of the encoder network is passed on to a classification head consisting of a fully connected layer with \varTotalClasses neurons for calculating the class logits.
 This way, the superpixel network shares the same architecture as the segmentation networks for the image and patch-based models with only minor modifications.